 After a barbeque on the beach and two hours kiting in the bay, we continued downwind for another eight kilometers to Nagubat island, a tiny palm tree island with only one man and three dogs living there.

-At sunset time, our boat brings us back to the start point in Bislig Beach.
+At sunset time, our boat brings us back to the starting point in Bislig Beach.

 Back in the resort, lunch was ready.
 Buffet gets cooked every day with local ingredients depending on what can be bought in the market.

-Banana flower, chicken adobo, sweet and sour fish, soup, rice, and watermelon fuel us for the afternoon session on Aslom, an island located west of Bulalacao.
+Banana flowers, chicken adobo, sweet and sour fish, soup, rice, and watermelon fuel us for the afternoon session on Aslom, an island located west of Bulalacao.

 Perfect waves and shallow water make us smile, and another spot was ticked off.
 But you'll find many activities for non-kiters, too.

 The early birds at the resort can join the six o'clock shopping at the market in Bulalacao.

 There are no supermarkets nearby, only small stalls with fresh goods such as fish, vegetables, chicken, and pork.